 Header image courtesy of @finlay.mcrae (via Instagram)

 Hong Kong has some of the most interesting geographical formations in Asia, caused by ancient volcanic activity, and boy, do Hongkongers love their rocks.
-Bonus points if the rock in question resembles an animal or something from a Chinese myth after intense weathering, and they are then adorably nicknamed... which brings us to Rhino Rock in Stanley, a well-loved, rhino-shaped boulder that sits on the southside of Stanley that many locals brave the slippery hillside to get to.
+Bonus points if the rock in question resembles an animal or something from Chinese mythology, and they are then adorably nicknamed... which brings us to Rhino Rock, a well-loved boulder that sits on the southside of Stanley.
 We went to see the rhino for ourselves, and it did not disappoint.
 If you want to see it for yourself, here’s your guide to how to get to Rhino Rock!

 Distance: 1 kilometre approx. 5 kilometres total if you walk to and from Stanley Market